Carry-On and Checked Baggage Allowance:

 Frequently Asked Questions (FAQs)

-Is carry-on free on airlines?
+Is carry-on baggage free on airlines?

 Can I divide my checked luggage into two bags?